 An empty state design featuring the text 'It's quiet here' with a subtext encouraging users to 'Start a chat with your friends or others in your event.'
 The design includes illustrations of two people and purple chat bubbles, along with a prominent purple button labeled 'Start chatting.

-Tip 4: Use Relevant Visuals
+Tip 4: Use relevant visuals

 It’s important that you avoid using unrelated imagery when designing empty states, as it can mislead and confuse users.
 It’s better to use imagery that helps with information processing, enhances the message, and directs user attention.